tenox7/wrp/README.md

 ## Usage

 1. [Download a WRP binary](https://github.com/tenox7/wrp/releases/) and run it on a machine that will become your WRP gateway/server.
-Google Chrome Browser is required.
+This machine should be modern and Google Chrome Browser is required to be preinstalled.
 2. Point your legacy browser to `http://address:port` of WRP server.
-Do not set or use it as a "http proxy server".
+Do not set or use it as a "proxy server".
 3. Type a search string or a http/https URL and click **Go**.
 4. Adjust your screen width/height/scale/#colors to fit in your old browser.
 5. Scroll web page by clicking on the in-image scroll bar.
 6. Do not use client browser history-back, instead use **Bk** button in the app.
 7. To send keystrokes, fill **K** input box and press **Go**.
 There also are buttons for backspace, enter and arrow keys.
 8. You can set height **H** to `0` to render pages in to one tall image without the vertical scrollbar.
-This feature is experimental and your mileage will vary depending ong many factors.
+This should not be used with old and low spec clients.
+Such images will be very large and take long time to encode/decode, especially for GIF.
 9. Prefer PNG over GIF if your browser supports it.
 PNG is much faster, whereas GIF requires a lot of additional processing on both client and server.

 ## Docker